Partner with Presbyterian World Mission in Guatemala: download this pdf and share with your congregation or worshiping community

 Guatemala Mission Network

-- For information contact Maria Arroyo
+For information contact Amanda Craft

 The Guatemala Mission Network is among more than 40 networks that connect Presbyterians who share a common mission interest.
 Most participants are involved in mission partnerships through congregations, presbyteries or synods.
 Network members come together to coordinate efforts, share best practices and develop strategies.